- Asked by: David Stewart, MSP for Highlands and Islands, Scottish Labour

 Answered by Derek Mackay on 22 June 2015

-To ask the Scottish Government on what dates it has discussed with the European Commission the applicability of the Teckal exemption to the provision of ferry services on (a) Clyde and Hebrides and (b) Northern Isles routes from public procurement legislation.
+To ask the Scottish Government whether it has considered the application of the Teckal exemption to the provision of ferry services on (a) Clyde and Hebrides and (b) Northern Isles routes.

 Answer